Email Tutorial | Free Email Tutorials

 Cancel reminders in Outlook 2007 To never be reminded again about this particular event, click on the Dismiss button; to prevent Outlook 2007 from reminding you of any of the reminders you see, click on Dismiss All (careful with these commands, they cannot be undone - if you accidentally dismissed reminders, you will have to go to your Outlook calendar and remember all relevant events, and manually reset all their reminders to the appropriate value).

-Relative reminders in Outlook 2007 In many cases, you will need to postpone, or snooze, an Outlook reminder: select the event for which you would like to be reminded again in the future, and click on the "Click Snooze to be reminded again in" dropdown menu to pick a time span.
+In many cases, you'll need to postpone, or snooze, an Outlook reminder: select an event and click on the "Click Snooze to be reminded again in" dropdown menu to pick a time span.
 The first 4 reminder types are relative, and based on the actual event start date and time: you can be reminded 15, 10, or 5 minutes before the start of the appointment/event.
 The "0 hours before start" reminder means that Outlook will display the Reminder popup at the time the event is starting.
 This would be an ideal reminder for a phone call, or for an appointment with the person in the office next door (or if your office isn't too picky on punctuality!)

 But Outlook 2007 also lets you pick either an absolute reminder value based on "now", which ranges from "Remind me in 5 minutes" to "Remind me in 2 weeks".